mgatelabs/SCN-VR/README.md

 4. Add SCN-VR library to your workspace
 5. Link your project to SCN-VR
 6. Setup user header search paths
+7. Add SCN-VR's String files into your app

 Useful Classes
 ======